bodhichristian/Weathered/README.md

 ![Static Badge](https://img.shields.io/badge/WeatherAPI-gray)
 ![Static Badge](https://img.shields.io/badge/MVVM-gray)

 A SwiftUI app for searching and displaying the weather.
-Weathered is organized using MVVM architecture and ultilizes a WeatherService class for retrieving a JSON response from weatherapi.com.
+Weathered is built using MVVM architecture and ultilizes a WeatherService class for retrieving a JSON response from weatherapi.com.
 Users may save FavoriteLocations, with persistence from SwiftData.
+Upon initial app launch, user is prompted with enabling Location Services to enhance the MapKit experience.

+### Running in the Simulator
 * An API key from weatherapi.com is required to run the project with real data.
   * Enter your API Key in Weathered/Services/WeatherService